top of page

 Divorce: What does it mean for two to become one?

-Welcoming children as God does – you never know the impact you might have.
+When you welcome children as God does, you never know the impact you might have.

 The danger of riches: What kind of grip do they have on you?